The Tip (American football): Richard Sherman's post-game interview

 The following is Sherman's now-famous post-game interview with Erin Andrews:

 Andrews: "Joe, thank you so much.
 Richard, let me ask you; The final play, take me through it."

 Sherman: "Well, I'm the best corner in the game!
 When you try me with a sorry receiver like Crabtree, that's the result you gon' get!
 Don't you ever talk about me!"

 Andrews: "Who was talking about you?"

-Sherman: "Crabtree!
+Sherman: "Michael Crabtree!
 Don't you open your mouth about the best!
 Or, y'know, I'm gonna shut it for you real quick!
 L.O.B.!"

 Andrews: "Alright, before--" [Sherman marches away, offscreen] "And Joe, back over to you!"

-Many considered Sherman's outburst as immature, rude, and disrespectful toward Crabtree and Andrews.
+Many considered Sherman's outburst as immature, rude, and disrespectful toward both Crabtree and Andrews.
 Sherman later said in a CNN interview "You know, I don't mean to attack [Crabtree].
 And that was immature and I probably shouldn't have done that.
 I regret doing that."

 Name

 The play was later dubbed the Immaculate Deflection as a tribute to the Immaculate Reception.
 The plays were somewhat similar: in both plays, the pass was deflected into a teammate's hand.
-However, the Immaculate Deflection resulted in an interception, whereas with the Immaculate Reception, it was caught by the offense and run in for a touchdown.
+However, the Immaculate Deflection resulted in an interception, whereas, with the Immaculate Reception, it was caught by the offense and run in for a touchdown.